Railroad Retirement Benefits

 The client is likely covered by the Railroad Retirement Act and the Railroad Unemployment Insurance Act, federal laws that provide retirement and disability benefits for qualified railroad employees and their spouses, and survivor benefits for family members.
 The program is governed by the Railroad Retirement Board and has been in existence since the 1930s.

 Railroad Retirement Benefits are provided under a federal program parallel to the way Social Security operates for nonrailroad workers.
 There are several differences, however.
-For more information, interested parties can visit the following links online U.S. Railroad Retirement Board and An Overview of the Railroad Retirement Program.
+For more information, interested parties can visit the websites U.S. Railroad Retirement Board and An Overview of the Railroad Retirement Program

 Generally, Railroad Retirement Benefits have two tiers.
 Tier I was designed to be equivalent to Social Security benefits, while Tier II was structured to provide additional benefits comparable to private pension plans.
 And those covered by Railroad Retirement Benefits can login in here to check their benefits: https://rrb.gov/Benefits/myRRB